scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 In a prototypical workflow, ``harmonize`` permits the end-user to:

--  query the spatiotemporal database created via the ``data`` module
+-  compile and query a spatiotemporal database using either local data or connections to  pubilic data services

    -  queries may have spatial, temporal, and attribute filters

--  define the relevant variables to be harmonized and optionally apply a different interpolation function to each
+-  define the relevant variables to be harmonized and optionally apply a different (spatial and/or temporal) interpolation function to each;
 -  harmonize temporal data to consistent spatial units by either:

    -  selecting an existing native unit (e.g. zip codes in 2016)